DevExpress/devextreme-demos/JSDemos/Demos/SelectBox/Overview/description.md

 The [SelectBox](/Documentation/ApiReference/UI_Widgets/dxSelectBox/) UI component allows users to select an item from a drop-down list.
-This demo illustrates the following  **SelectBox** options:
+This demo illustrates the following  **SelectBox** properties:

 - [items](/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#items)
 Specifies an array of items displayed in the **SelectBox**.